-In addition to completing the UCS application form, applicants should provide a full Curriculum Vitae and a supporting letter as soon as possible.
-There is no formal closing date for applications, and interviews will be arranged as applications come in.
-As such, we would invite prospective candidates to apply at the earliest opportunity.
+In addition to completing the accompanying form, applicants should provide a full Curriculum Vitae and a supporting letter.
+The closing date for applications is Thursday 8 May, 12 pm.
+However, please note that we reserve the right to interview and appoint at any stage during this process; early applications are therefore very welcome.